yellalena/telegram-gpt-summarizer/readme.md

 ## A simple telegram bot with openAI integration.
 Made with python and Flask(Quart).

-This application was created along with an article: (link here) To learn more about developing web applications with Flask, check Hyperskill’s [Flask track](https://hyperskill.org/tracks/29).
+This application was created along with an article: https://medium.com/hyperskill/telegram-conversation-summarizer-bot-with-chatgpt-and-flask-quart-bb2e19884c
+To learn more about developing web applications with Flask, check Hyperskill’s [Flask track](https://hyperskill.org/tracks/29).

 ### Getting started